Open-Finance-Lab/RLSolver_Contest/docs/source/rlsolver_2025/competition/build_environment.rst

 - **Action**: The decision to flip a spin (0 ↔ 1) or take a special action such as "pass".
 - **Reward**: The improvement in the objective function (e.g., increase in cut size).
 - **Transition**: Applying the action updates the state to a new configuration.
-- **Termination**: The episode ends when a maximum number of steps is reached or the solution stabilizes.

 For example, in the MaxCut problem: